 In terms of pay, voiceover work varies depending on the project.
 As a beginner, you will earn an average of $29 per hour.
 If you are looking to find voiceover gigs, you can check out freelance platforms like Upwork and Fiverr.
 You can also visit Voices.com and Bunny Studio for more specialized jobs.

-You do not need a formal degree to get started as a digital nomad graphic designer, but you must build a strong portfolio.
-First off, you need to learn about designing tools.
 Get familiar with how each Photoshop or Illustrator tool functions.
-Jump on courses like Fundamentals of Graphic Design and Adobe Graphic Designer Professional Certificate.
+Jump into courses like Fundamentals of Graphic Design and Adobe Graphic Designer Professional Certificate.

 You can then create sample designs or take on small freelance projects to showcase your skills.
 To find remote graphic design jobs, visit platforms like Fiverr, Upwork, and 99designs.
 Starting rates range from $12.74 to $43.03 per hour for beginners, depending on the project and your experience.